 Program Requirements and Credit

-Credit is available through Seminole State College (SSC).
-Students may also be able to earn college credits for participation in this program through their college or university.
+Students may be able to earn college credit for participation in this program through their college or university.
 Participants would need to negotiate with their institution with the assistance of GSC to arrange for credit.
 GSC and the host institution would determine additional fees to cover costs of credits and administration.
 Length of program determined in agreement with GSC and SSC, or with your school.

 During the GSC Cambodia Internship and Independent Study Program, students will gain hands-on community service project experience while living and working with the local people, in and around the capital city of Phnom Penh.

 Depending on the requirements of the student’s credit-granting college or university, students may be asked to keep blogs and/or journals throughout the program, and to submit papers reviewed by their home institution for grading.
 The GSC In-Country Coordinator will be in contact weekly and available for meetings to provide further information, support and assistance.
 Additionally the GSC In-Country Coordinator and the student’s in-country work supervisor will submit regular evaluations to the student’s home institution academic advisor.
 Students successfully completing the course will be eligible to receive college credits from their home institution.

 Prior to departure, GSC will provide all student volunteers with the materials they need for their specific program placement, as well as background information on Cambodian culture and history.
 During the Internship or Independent Study Service-Learning Program, students will have the unique opportunity to learn while serving alongside local Cambodians.